Bantamweight

-Bantamweight is a weight class in combat sports.
+Bantamweight is a weight class in combat sports and weightlifting.
 For boxing, the range is above 115 lb and up to 118 lb.
 In kickboxing, a bantamweight fighter generally weighs between 53 and 55 kg.
 In MMA, bantamweight is 126–135 lb.

 The name for the class is derived from bantam chickens.
 Brazilian jiu-jitsu has an equivalent Rooster weight.

 Boxing

-Bantamweight is a class in boxing for boxers who weigh above 115 pounds (52.2 kg) and up to 118 pounds (53.5 kg).

-Professional

-History

-The first title fight with gloves was between Chappie Moran and Ray Lewis in 1889.
-At that time, the limit for this weight class was 110 pounds.
+The first gloved world title fight in this division was fought between George Dixon and Nunc Wallace on June 27, 1890, with Dixon winning and thus becoming the inaugural world bantamweight champion.
+At the time, the limit for this weight class was 110 pounds.
 In 1910, however, the British settled on a limit of 118.

+From 2018 to 2019, an eight-man tournament called the World Boxing Super Series was held to determine the best bantamweight in the world.
+The tournament was won by Naoya Inoue, who defeated Nonito Donaire in the final.

+On December 13, 2022, Naoya Inoue became the first undisputed champion of the division in the four-belt era.